southernafro/educenter-hugo/exampleSite/content/english/blog/Homeschooling Pros and Cons.md

 ### Educational Freedom

 It’s a “your child, your plan” situation.
 Most homeschooled students have the choice to study and learn what they want, when they want, for as long as you want.
-If there is ever a course topic that you do not agree with, your child should learn homeschooling helps you be in control of your kids curriculum.
+If there is ever a course topic that you do not agree with, your child should learn homeschooling helps you be in control of your kid's curriculum.

 With homeschooling, you are free to develop a curriculum that does not conflict with the views of you and your family.
 Homeschooling also escapes the confines of the common core curriculum.